 FILMS/MOVIES & MEDIA

 Stop the Silence also use the films: Lost Sparrow by Chris Billing, which helps underscore the cultural divides possible in CSA; Devil in the Doorway by Chase Tarca that has a university-age audience at heart; and Flesh, which highlights human trafficking.
 Additionally, we use the book Father Figure by Sumi Mukherjee and the professionally-rendered music video Hit by Lightning by Tamora Pellikka, written by Amy Pine.
 We often bring a survivor speaker/advocate and we always have a local expert or panel available to address the audience’s immediate and/or later issues and needs.
 For more information about the Hit by Lightning Project, click here.

-The full Stop the Silence Art as Advocacy program “package” involves the establishment of on-going academic- and community-based programming through formal university- or college-based clubs that are encouraged through the use of the “hook” of a screening of a relevant film and the after-show presentation and discussion designed by Pamela Pine, PhD, MPH, Founder and CEO of Stop the Silence.
-Then, with and through outreach to universities and local non-profit and other groups, we raise awareness about CSA and its relation to other interpersonal violence, and educate in the vicinity of each showing.
-We collaborate with others for the training of service providers in the community surrounding the schools.
+The full Stop the Silence Art as Advocacy program “package” involves the promotion and establishment of on-going academic- and community-based programming through formal university- or college-based clubs that are encouraged through the use of the “hook” of a screening of a relevant film and the after-show presentation and discussion designed by Pamela Pine, PhD, MPH, Founder and CEO of Stop the Silence, and often implemented with other Stop the Silence staff/advocacy specialists.
+Then, with and through outreach to universities and local non-profit and other groups, we raise awareness about CSA and its relation to other forms interpersonal violence, and educate in the vicinity of each showing.
+We collaborate with others for the training of service providers in the community and surrounding schools.

 We believe in the power of community and art.
 You can make a difference in stopping child sexual abuse!
-Watch the video about Stop the Silence Arts as Advocacy from this link: http://bit.ly/1Hmikw2
+To watch a video about Stop the Silence Arts as Advocacy, click here.

 Say something!
-Watch this Stop the Silence video to learn the importance of speaking up about child sexual abuse: http://bit.ly/1XxUIIS
+Watch this Stop the Silence video to learn the importance of speaking up about child sexual abuse, here.